magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-over.md

 </div>

 ### Public and private content {#config-cache-over-pubpriv}
 *Private* content on a page is intended for one user only; for example, a customer name or personalized recommendations for a logged-in customer.
-Rendering private content in a cached page is sometimes referred to as *hole punching* and we'll discuss it in more detail in [Public and private content]({{ page.baseurl }}config-guide/cache/cache-priv-priv.html).
+Rendering private content in a cached page is sometimes referred to as *hole punching* and we'll discuss it in more detail in the next topic.

 #### Next
 [Public and private content]({{ page.baseurl }}config-guide/cache/cache-priv-priv.html)